 A longline survey for Greenland halibut in the inshore areas of Disko Bay, Uummannaq, and Upernavik was initiated in 1993.
 No longline survey was conducted 2002 due to technical problems.
-In 2007 the longline survey was conducted in Uummannaq, and a gillnet and longline calibration survey was conducted in Disko Bay.
+In 2008 a gillnet survey was conducted in Disko Bay, the annual longline survey was not conducted in Uummannaq.

 Since 2001 a gillnet survey was initiated in the Disko Bay area.
-In 2007 a total of 30 gillnet settings were made along 4 transects.
+In 2008 a total of 36 gillnet settings were made along 4 transects.
 Each gillnet was compiled of 4 different nets, each with a different mesh size (46, 55, 60 and 70 mm stretch meshes).
 The distribution pattern showed a markedly higher density of Greenland halibut in the mouth of the ice fjords.